Chapter 27

 People with respiratory diseases, elderly people, and people who work in health care are encouraged to get immunized every year.
 Since many people with spinal cord injury, especially quadriplegics, have respiratory impairments, you should be vaccinated every year.

 There are also new drugs available to treat the flu if you get it, but they are most effective in the early stages of the illness.
-Therefore, if you get the flu, or think you might be getting the flu, it’s best to call your doctor right away, so you can get the medicine you may need to prevent a severe case.
+Therefore, if you get the flu, or think you might be getting the flu, its best to call your doctor right away, so you can get the medicine you may need to prevent a severe case.

 Pneumococcus